jonastheiler/jonastheiler.github.io/index.md

 ---
 layout: page
-title: ""
+title: "About me"
 ---

-# About me
+# Profile

 Hi, my name is Jonas Theiler.
 I am new on GitHub.
 I am Mathematician and Data Enthusiast.